 Portions of the following article were originally posted on The Huffington Post blog by Dawn Hawkins, Executive Director at the National Center on Sexual Exploitation.
-It has been edited for clarity and content.
+It has been edited for clarity and content and shared with permission.

 What does it take for something to be considered a public health issue?